DavidCWQ/SearchEngine/README.md

 Through this project, I have the opportunity to learn and apply concepts related to information retrieval, indexing, ranking algorithms, and search engine implementation.
 The codebase provided in this repository serves as the foundation for implementing the search engine functionalities across three assignments, with each assignment building upon the previous one.

 For detailed instructions on each assignment, please refer to the `tasks` folder in this repository.
+The code base were created by Prof. Johan Boye et al., refactored and implemented by David Cao.

 ## Dataset